 Ingredient Tid Bits

-When making recipes from my gluten-free bread collection I prefer to keep the ingredients simple and affordable by using standard kitchen staples, like these below.
-If manage to have any leftovers, this homemade GF focaccia can be toasted into cubes and added to an Italian panzanella salad as well.
+When making recipes from my collection of homemade GF bread recipes I prefer to keep the ingredients simple and affordable by using standard kitchen staples, like these below.
+If manage to have any leftovers, they can be toasted into cubes and added to an Italian panzanella salad as well.

-• Gluten-free flour – When testing this recipe, I experimented with many popular gluten-free all purpose flour blends that contain xanthan gum.
+• Gluten-free flour – When testing this recipe, I experimented with many popular gluten-free all purpose flour blends.
 While some may be more widely available, or slightly cheaper, Cup4Cup gluten-free flour proves to be the best in terms of replicating taste and texture.

 • Milk – For a dairy-free or vegan focaccia, simply replace the milk with a non-dairy milk alternative